craftcms/cms/docs/matrix-fields.md

 # Matrix Fields

-{intro} Matrix fields allow you to create multiple blocks of content within a single field.
+Matrix fields allow you to create multiple blocks of content within a single field.

 ## Settings